Dear Dating With Herpes:

 Dear Trying to Make Things Work:

-1. Does your boyfriend know the method by which he was diagnosed with herpes? f he was diagnosed via a swab test, he will know if he has HSV-1 or HSV-2 genitally.
+1. Does your boyfriend know the method by which he was diagnosed with herpes? f he was diagnosed via a swab test, he may know if he has HSV-1 or HSV-2 genitally.
 Or was he diagnosed by a *type-specific herpes blood test”?
 The new herpes blood tests are a very reliable way of knowing what type of herpes you carry, whether or not you are currently having symptoms.

 2. Have you been tested for herpes recently?
 If not, you should immediately ask your doctor to give you a *type-specific herpes blood test* for both HSV-1 and HSV-2.
 Since MOST PEOPLE WITH HERPES DO NOT HAVE NOTICEABLE SYMPTOMS (most of the time), it is possible that you already have some form of herpes but don’t know it.
 Most doctors do NOT include a herpes blood test when they are testing their patients for other common STD’s.
 Most people, including YOU, have never been tested for herpes.
 You might *assume* it was included in the standard STD panel that doctors give.
 But herpes is NOT included in the standard STD panels.
 You have to ask your doctor specifically to include a *type-specific herpes blood test for both HSV-1 and HSV-2* or else, you should know that you probably have NEVER been tested for herpes.